 Information about preparing for and sitting exams

 As we approach the exam season when revision and preparation dominates our time, teachers and parents/carers need to help all of our students to prepare for the exams ahead.

-Each student has been given a personalised exam timetable which includes the venue for all exams and the seat in which they will be sitting.
+Each student receives a personalised exam timetable which includes the venue for all exams and the seat in which they will be sitting.
 We recommend that students check the seating plans before every exam so that they know exactly where they will be; this approach can reduce stress on the day.

 Please be aware that no equipment will be handed out in the exam rooms.
 All students are expected to bring to every exam black biro-style pens to write with, pencils and a ruler in a clear case, as well as any subject specific equipment required such as a calculator.
 The requirement that a black ball-point pen is used comes from the exam boards.
 This means a biro-style pen; gel pens and ink pens are not permitted.
 Please see details at the foot of this page regarding equipment that can be purchased from our Maths department.
 Pens are always available for students to purchase from our Library and our Prefects run a resources stall outside of room 0309 at break and lunch-times.

 All bags will be stored in a locked room away from the exam room.
 Phones and other internet enabled devices (including watches) are not permitted in the exam room and we strongly suggest these are left at home.
 If they are brought into the college, it is the students’ responsibility to store them as we will not be collecting phones at the start of exams.
 Any student with a phone or internet enabled device in the exam room, even if it is turned off, will be subject to disqualification.